Mango Raita Recipe

 This raita can be stored in an airtight container in the refrigerator for up to 24 hours.
 After that, the mangoes will release water, and the raita will become watery.

-I do not recommend freezing it, as the texture might change once it is thawed.
+I do not recommend freezing it, as the texture may change once thawed.

 Craving more?
 Subscribe to Whisk Affair to get new recipes and a newsletter delivered straight to your inbox!
 And stay in touch on FacebookPinterest, and Instagram for all of the latest updates.